doordash scooter AllMicro Mobility Model

 Battery and range

 Aim for 30 to 40 miles of real-world range on a single charge.
 Marketed ranges are tested under ideal conditions with a light rider on flat ground.
 Cut the spec by 25% for honest planning.
-Swappable batteries are worth the premium if you do more than 4 hours a day.
+Swappable batteries are worth the premium if you ride more than 4 hours a day.

 Build quality and weather handling